amsandiego/treatos-shop-react/README.md

 A pet treat order app with a list of treats for users to choose from.
 Users can add/remove items to their shopping cart and see the total amount of their order.

 It is a practice on React built-in hooks such as useState, useEffect, useReducer, useRef, and useContext.
+It also implements important React concepts such as sending HTTP requests to a backend, handling loading and error states, and form validation.

 Live Site URL: [https://amsandiego.github.io/treatos-shop-react/](https://amsandiego.github.io/treatos-shop-react/)